aws-samples/sns-xray-active-tracing-blog-source-code/README.md

 ## Test the application

-In this step, we will validate that the Amazon SNS topic is publishing all messages to all subscribers.
-Because a subscriber can also fail processing a message, we also want to validate that Amazon SNS is redelivering the message, so that we will not miss a single message.
+In this step, we will validate that the SNS topic is publishing all messages to all subscribers.
+Because a subscriber can also fail processing a message, we also want to validate that SNS is redelivering the message, so that we will not miss a single message.

 1. Look up the API Gateway endpoint: